5sensprod/NedbExpressElectronReact/README.md

 ## Notes

-- **.gitignore**: The `.gitignore` file is located at the root of the project to manage all files and folders that should not be versioned across both the frontend and backend.
 - **Mono-repo**: This project follows a mono-repo structure, making it easier to manage both the Electron backend and React frontend together.
+- **Database**: The NeDB database is initialized in the `backend/src/config/database.js` file and referenced via `getDB()` in the models.
+- **CORS**: The backend includes CORS configuration to allow communication between the React frontend and Express backend during development.

 ---